spree/spree/README.md

 Installation
 -------

-**WARNING: The master branch is currently built against spree edge!**
+**WARNING: The master branch is developed agaist edge.
+Use a stable branch for production.**

-Add the following to your Gemfile
+Add the following to your gemfile

 ```ruby
 gem 'spree_bootstrap_frontend', github: '200Creative/spree_bootstrap_frontend'